Masking and PPE

 Masking policies

-Public Health Ontario recommends universal masking for patients and visitors and for health-care workers providing direct patient care during periods of high risk for respiratory virus transmission, including fall and winter.
+Public Health Ontario provides guidance on universal masking for patients and visitors and for health-care workers providing direct patient care during periods of high risk for respiratory virus transmission, including fall and winter.

 As private entities, health-care practices may choose to adopt a masking policy for staff.
 A masking policy can require staff to continue universal masking unless they have an accommodation under the Ontario Human Rights Code, such as a medical exemption.